instaclustr/terraform-provider-instaclustr/docs/resources/cluster.md

 `kafka_schema_registry_user_password`|The password of kafka schema registry bundle user, if it is a Kafka cluster with schema-registry addon.
 This field is updatable and requires `wait_for_state` to be `RUNNING`.|Optional
 `wait_for_state`|The expected state of the cluster before completing the resource creation.
 Skipping this field will asynchronously create the cluster.|Optional (valid states are RUNNING and PROVISIONED)
 `kafka_connect_credential`|Sensitive fields pertaining Kafka Connect custom connector bucket credential and sensitive Kafka worker property|Optional.
 See more details below.
+`oidc_provider`|The ID of an OIDC provider to be used for Elasticsearch Kibana or OpenSearch Dashboards.
+OIDC providers must be set in Console Cluster Resources to be available for use.|Optional

 ### cluster_provider